-Of the bank loans listed in the above table, approximately 8 per cent. mature by the end of 2013, 83 per cent. between 2014 and 2019 and the remaining 9 per cent. in 2020 and beyond.
+Of the debt and loans listed in the above table, approximately 18 per cent. will mature by the end of 2015, 50 per cent. between 2016 and 2019 and the remaining 32 per cent. in 2020 and beyond.

 On 28 May 2008, the RAK Government through the IDO raised AED 1 billion for a term of five years by way of a sukuk issue under the RAK Capital U.S.\$2 billion Trust Certificate Issuance Programme.
 On 21 July 2009, the RAK Government through the IDO raised U.S.\$400 million (approximately AED 1,468.8 million) for a term of five years by way of a sukuk issue under the RAK Capital U.S.\$2 billion Trust Certificate Issuance Programme.
-On 4 November 2010, the RAK Government issued \$5 billion (approximately AED 266.05 million) 3.58 per cent. bonds due in 2030 and \$10 billion (approximately AED 452.11 million) 3.77 per cent. bonds due in 2040.
+On 4 November 2010, the RAK Government issued ¥5 billion (approximately AED 266.05 million) 3.58 per cent. bonds due in 2030 and ¥10 billion (approximately AED 452.11 million) 3.77 per cent. bonds due in 2040.
 On 15 December 2010, the RAK Government acting through the IDO raised U.S.\$400 million (approximately AED 1,468.8 million) for a term of five years by way of a sukuk issue under the RAK Capital U.S.\$2 billion Trust Certificate Issuance Programme and bought back a proportion of the AED 1 billion sukuk issued in May 2008, of which the balance was repaid at maturity on 28 May 2013.
+On 21 October 2013, the RAK Government acting through the IDO raised U.S.\$500 million (approximately AED 1,836.5 million) for a term of five years by way of a sukuk issue under the RAK Capital U.S.\$2 billion Trust Certificate Issuance Programme and bought back a proportion of the AED 1 billion sukuk issued in May 2008, of which the balance was repaid at maturity on 28 May 2013.
+On 21 October 2013, the RAK Government acting through the IDO raised U.S.\$500 million (approximately AED 1,836.5 million) for a term of five years by way of a sukuk issue under the RAK Capital U.S.\$2 billion Trust Certificate Issuance Programme.
+On 21 July 2014, the U.S.\$400 million sukuk issued in July 2009 was repaid in full.

-The RAK Government has guaranteed a term loan facility provided to RAKEEN totalling U.S.\$250 million.
+The RAK Government guaranteed a term loan facility provided to RAKEEN originally totalling U.S.\$250 million which is scheduled to mature in 2017.
 This term loan facility is structured in a way that certain pledged assets of RAKEEN would first be liquidated to meet outstanding principal obligations, and following such event the RAK Government is obliged to pay any balance still outstanding.
-The RAK Government has also guaranteed separate additional loans totalling AED 325 million.
-The RAK Government has also guaranteed term loan facilities granted to Al Hamra Real Estate Development LLC totalling AED 355 million with such loans being used to develop the Waldorf Astoria and Al Hamra Fort hotels owned by Al Hamra Real Estate Development LLC.
+The RAK Government has also guaranteed two separate additional loans which now total AED 83.5 million, which are scheduled to mature in 2017.
+In 2013, the RAK Government undertook to pay out amounts due under these guaranteed RAKEEN loans on an ongoing basis.